mia-platform/documentation/docs/microfrontend-composer/external-components/overview.md

 ### No-Code Properties Editing: `__manifest`

-A webcomponent must explain to the configurator how it can be configured.
-Roughly any webcomponent scaffolding looks like:
+A Web Component must explain to the configurator how it can be configured.
+Roughly any Web Component scaffolding looks like:

 ```typescript
 class MyCustomComponent extends HTMLElement {